Witchilich/Witchilich.github.io/about.md

 # [Manga List](https://www.mangaupdates.com/member/51t57vc/witchilich)

-The first manga I read was Omamori Himari.
+The first manga I read was Omamori Himari in 2009, but I dropped it at 10 chapters.
 I started with Mangafox, then moved to Batoto, then Mangawatcher app, then Mangarock and finally Tachiyomi (I prefer TachiyomiSy).
 I only include mangas that are over 30 pages in my list.
 The first manga I finished was Watashi ni xx Shinasai!.

 # [Light Novel/Web Novel list](https://www.novelupdates.com/readlist/?uname=Witchilich)

-The first Light Novel I read was Toaru Majutsu no Index immediately after finishing season 2 of the anime.
+The first Light Novel I read was Toaru Majutsu no Index immediately after finishing season 2 of the anime in 2011.
 I read many other light novels in Baka-Tsuki after this.
 Since 2017 I started reading many web novels from Novelupdates like Evil God Average and Kenkyo Kenjitsu.
 I used to have a fascination for otome isekai.

 # [Visual Novel list](https://vndb.org/u180431/ulist)

-narcissu was my first Visual Novel.
+narcissu was my first Visual Novel, that I played in 2010.
+After this I played G-senjou no Maou, I only played the Usami route.

 # Favorite Anime Openings, Endings and Insert Songs